Elyse-Joyeux/email-admin-app/Readme.md

 # Java Email Administration Application

 A Java-based console application designed to automate the process of creating email accounts for new employees.
-It handles department assignment, secure random password generation, mailbox capacity management, and alternate email configuration.
+It handles department assignment, secure random password generation, mailbox capacity management, alternate email configuration, and dynamic domain customization.

 ---